A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Introduction

 To demonstrate the degree of data reduction in the above result, consider Figures \ref{fig: cps}, \ref{fig: messy internal} and \ref{fig: easy internal}.
 Figure \ref{fig: cps} illustrates the full data required for a low dimensional (\(2\)-to-\(1\)) cut and project scheme.
 Given the standard restriction of the lattice projecting injectively to the physical space, all data required to determine {\LR} may be considered within the internal space, via the machinery of acceptance domains (reviewed in Section \ref{sec: basic definitions}).
 This data is illustrated in Figure \ref{fig: messy internal} (in this case for a \(4\)-to-\(2\) scheme).
 Here, we allow for a generalisation of the setting of \cite{KoiWalII}, by allowing the polytopal window to be nonconvex, disconnected or even equipped with a polytopal partition into regions that assign `colours' or `labels' to the points of the cut and project set.
 In the weakly homogeneous case, {\LR} is determined via two simple conditions on the data illustrated in Figure \ref{fig: easy internal}, consisting only of the set \(\sH_0\) of subspaces supporting the boundary of the window (or partition regions), and \(\Gamma_<\), the projection of the lattice to internal space, both of which can be described by a finite set of vectors in the internal space (the normals to the supporting hyperplanes and a choice of \(k\) generating vectors of the projected lattice).

-Generally (even without weak homogeneity), the exponent \(\alpha\) of the patch counting function \(p(r) \asymp r^\alpha\) (and thus also property \Cpx) is also determined by the pair \((\sH_0,\Gamma_<)\), as we will see in Theorem \ref{thm: generalised complexity}.
-Property {\D} is determined just by \(\Gamma_<\), considered as a subgroup of the Euclidean internal space, at least in the standard `indecomposable' case, see \cite{KoiWalII} or Definition \ref{def: decomposable} (otherwise, one needs to consider the individual factors of a certain splitting of the lattice).
+Generally, even without weak homogeneity, the degree \(\alpha \in \N\) of the patch counting function which satisfies (using Vinogradov) \(p(r) \asymp r^\alpha\) (and thus also property \Cpx) is still determined just by the pair \((\sH_0,\Gamma_<)\), as we will see in Theorem \ref{thm: generalised complexity} (see also the earlier work of \cite{Jul10}).
+In particular, see Corollary \ref{cor: sum of ranks for low complexity}, which shows that {\Cpx} holds if and only if the sum of ranks of restrictions of \(\Gamma_<\) (the projection of the lattice to internal space) to subspaces parallel to the hyperplanes supporting the window over any flag (Definition \ref{def: flags}) are equal to \(k(n-1)\), where \(k\) is the `total dimension' and \(n\) is the `codimension' (in particular, \Cpx\ holds for every codimension \(n=1\) example but only holds on a measure 0 set of parameters in codimension \(n > 1\)).
+Property {\D} is determined just by \(\Gamma_<\), considered as a subgroup of the Euclidean internal space, at least in the standard `indecomposable' case, see \cite{KoiWalII} or Definition \ref{def: decomposable} (otherwise, one needs to consider the individual factors of a certain splitting of the lattice, given by \(\sH_0\), which is only guaranteed in the presence of the simpler condition {\Cpx}, see Remark \ref{rem: independence of C and D}).
+The set \(\Bad(m,n)\) of \(m\) badly approximable forms in \(n\) variables is known to be full Hausdorff dimension but a null set, see for example \cite{Sch66}, from which it follows that \D\ is also an atypical property in all codimensions.
 In this paper we show that \cite[Theorem A]{KoiWalII} may be generalised to arbitrary (i.e., labelled and not necessarily convex) polytopal windows:

 \begin{Mainthm} For a weakly homogeneous polytopal cut and project scheme, the following are equivalent: \begin{enumerate} \item \LR; \item {\Cpx} and \D. \end{enumerate} \end{Mainthm}